OlamideOl1/S3dataMigration/README.md

 ## Solution Deployment.

-For this solution, two deployment options are available in the git repository provided. `Option 1`makes use of AWS ECS to run the programs as tasks. `Option 2` makes use of docker-compose to run this program locally, or on an EC2 instance.
-Before proceeding to using either of these options, the terraform configuration file; `terraform.tfvars` MUST be updated. below are the configuration details to be provided;
+For this solution, the terraform configuration file; `terraform.tfvars` MUST be updated. below are the configuration details to be provided;

 - `ECR_S3_JOB_PRODUCER_REPOSITORY_NAME`=> Repository name for s3jobproducer image in ECR.
 Example: "s3jobproducer"
 - `ECR_S3_JOB_CONSUMER_REPOSITORY_NAME`=> Repository name for s3jobconsumer image in ECR.
 Example: "s3jobconsumer"